michael-zucchetta/load-balancer/README.md

 `gradle run --args="--algo Random"`

-- Spin up a new Load Balancer instance with a Round Robin balancing algorith, 5 instances, a healthcheck being run every 5 seconds and a healthcheck failure chance of 99%.
+- Spin up a new Load Balancer instance with a Round Robin balancing algorith, 5 instances, a healthcheck being run every 5 seconds and a healthcheck failure chance of 99% and a delay of 5 ms.
-`gradle run --args="--algo RoundRobin --instances 5 --healthcheck_seconds 5 --healthcheck_failure_chance 0.99"`
+`gradle run --args="--algo RoundRobin --instances 5 --healthcheck_seconds 5 --healthcheck_failure_chance 0.99 --service_simulate_delay 5"`